rsanchez/Deep/README.md

 ### Categories

 Each `Entry` object has a `categories` property which is a collection of `Category` objects.
-Currently, there is no support for custom category fields.
+Use the `withCategories` or `withCategoryFields` scope to eager load this relationship.

 ```
 foreach ($entry->categories as $category) {